15 Types of Salamanders in New York

 4. Red-backed Salamander

 The red-backed salamander has a range that spans from Eastern Canada to the Appalachian Mountains.
-These types of salamanders in New York spend most of their time in forests and are typically found near water sources.
+These salamanders in New York spend most of their time in forests and are typically found near water sources.

 Red-backed salamanders are a type of lungless salamander, meaning they breathe entirely through their skin and do not have lungs.

 As larvae, they are aquatic and eat aquatic insects, fish, tadpoles, and small crayfish.
-These types of salamanders in New York can also be found under logs or leaves on land during this stage of life.
+These salamanders in New York can also be found under logs or leaves on land during this stage of life.

-When they grow into adults, they live for about five years and reproduce by laying eggs in moist soil near ponds or streams.
+Growing into adults, they live for about five years and reproduce by laying eggs in moist soil near ponds or streams.

 5. Four-Toed Salamander

 The Four-Toed Salamander is a species that is quite common in New York.
-These types of salamanders in New York are nocturnal and can be found near water sources such as ponds, streams, rivers, and lakes.
+These salamanders in New York are nocturnal and can be found near water sources such as ponds, streams, rivers, and lakes.
 The size of these salamanders ranges from one inch to three inches long.

 These types of salamanders in New York have a brownish-black body with four tours on their front feet and five toes on their back feet.